Electrochemistry is the study of how redox reactions can be used to construct useful tools, like batteries and electrolytic cells.

 One-by-one in laboratories, half reactions have been paired with the standard hydrogen half reaction using the SHE, and the results have been tabulated, so you don't need to repeat those experiments.
 Here is an excerpt from one such table.

 This excerpt shows the top (most negative reduction potentials) and bottom (most positive) of a typical SRP table.
-A negative standard reduction potential indicates a propensity for the half reaction to act as anode in a battery, not cathode.
+A negative standard reduction potential indicates a propensity for the half reaction to occur at the anode in a battery, not cathode.

 Lithium ion, Li+, is the most difficult atom to reduce, and F2 is the compound that reduces most easily when paired with an oxidation half reaction.